-My essay is set to be included in Women Write Now Volume I, an anthology of personal stories of trauma and recovery from women around the world.
+My essay is included in Women Write Now: Women in Trauma, an anthology of personal stories of trauma and recovery from women around the world.
 "Okay" is a short story about grappling with the reality of sexual trauma and figuring out what really is (and isn’t) “okay.”

 Weighting For Warriors, LLC.
 Website and Blog